 Hepatitis A outbreak spreads in Tennessee’s largest city

 NASHVILLE, Tenn.
-(AP) — At least 14 people have contracted hepatitis A in Tennessee’s largest city in the last six months.
+(AP) — Tennessee health officials say at least 74 people have contracted hepatitis A in Nashville since last December.